HeebaEddouh/TriviaCodePath/README.md

-# Project 3 - Trivia
+# Project 3 - Trivia - CodePath

 Submitted by: Heeba Eddouh

 Trivia is an app that quizzes you on questions.

-Time spent: 4 hours spent in total

 ## Required Features